-The Final Exam consists in a public defence of the thesis in front of a Committee of at least three professors, one of which is not affiliated with the PhD programme and who has not been directly involved in the development of the thesis of any PhD candidate.
+The Final Exam consists in a public defence of the thesis in front of a Committee of three members, two of whom do not belong to Ca' Foscari and were not directly involved in the development of the thesis of any PhD candidate.
+In any case, the Committee has at least two members from academic backgrounds.
+Supervisors and co-supervisors cannot be members of the Committee.

 The Committee for the Final Exam is identified by the PhD Board and nominated by the Director of the Department.